amankrsingh1812/OS-LAB/OS Lab 4/report.md

 </p>

-**Important Note -** Imitation of the following experiments requires an environment with *JRE* support and preferably the latest updated and upgraded kernel support for *ZFS* installation.

 ## Feature 2 - Encryption

-The first feature that we have chosen is `compression`.
-It compresses your files on the fly and therefore lets you store more data using limited storage.
+The second feature that we have chosen is encryption.
+It enables files to be transparently encrypted to protect confidential data from attackers with physical access to the computer.

-And we have chosen 2 instances of `ZFS` file system for evaluation:
+We have chosen 2 instances of `ZFS` file system for evaluation:

-- *with* Encryption
+- with Encryption *ON*
-- *without* Encryption
+- with Encryption *OFF*

 ### Implementation of Encryption
-ZFS uses the `AES-GCM 256 bit` authenticated encryption algorithm.
+ZFS uses the **AES-GCM 256 bit** authenticated encryption algorithm.

 `AES-GCM` or Advanced Encryption Standard with Galois Counter Mode is a block cipher mode of operation that provides high speed authenticated encryption and data integrity.
 It provides high throughput rates for state-of-the-art, high-speed data transfer without any expensive hardware requirements.